London Heavy Brigade, Royal Garrison Artillery: 2/1st London Heavy Battery

 Raised in 1914 from volunteers, this battery joined 58th (2/1st London) Division at Ipswich on 24 September 1915, initially serving alongside its 1st Line battery.
 In July 1916, 2/1st and 2/2nd London Heavy Batteries formed part of 'C' Brigade of RGA heavy batteries attached to Southern Army defending Eastern England.
 The battery did not accompany 58th Division when it went to France in January 1917.
 Instead, it joined the newly formed 71st Division on 9 March 1917.
 On 12 February 1918, it formed part of 226th Mixed Brigade when it was transferred to 67th (2nd Home Counties) Division, and the battery served as a training unit with this formation until the end of the war, without leaving the UK.

 2/2nd London Heavy Battery

-This battery served with 60th (2/2nd London) Division from 9 April 1915 until 24 January 1916, when it transferred to 61st (2nd South Midland) Division.
+This battery served with 60th (2/2nd London) Division from 9 April 1915 until 24 January 1916, when it was transferred to 61st (2nd South Midland) Division.
 It did not accompany the division to France in June 1916 but, like 2/1st Battery, it was part of 'C' Brigade RGA in Southern Army and then joined 71st Division.
 From then on its career was the same as the 2/1st Battery.